Roof Truss Cost

 When planning to install a roof truss, choose your contractor carefully.
 To help, we've put together a handy checklist that you can follow below.

-Every reputable roofing contractor should possess the necessary qualifications to undertake your roof truss job.
-As a basic requirement, ensure that they are a member of recognised industry bodies, including TRADA (Timber Research and Development Association) and/or STA (Structural Timber Association).
+• Are they members of a recognised trade body?
+As a basic requirement, ensure that they are a member of recognised timber industry bodies, including TRADA (Timber Research and Development Association) and/or STA (Structural Timber Association).

-A sign of a good contractor is a certification for designs.
+• Can they provide an engineering certificate for the truss design?
 Your roof truss design should be calculated appropriately and accompanied by an engineering certificate.

-The next essential step to take before choosing a contractor for your trussed roof job is to verify their insurance and warranty coverage.
-The contractor should have public liability insurance and offer warranties for their work; if they don't, that's a major red flag.
+• Do they have insurance and warranty coverage?
+The contractor should have public liability insurance and offer warranties for their work.
+If they don’t, that’s a major red flag.

-Lastly, it's helpful to clarify who is responsible for the various aspects of the project.
-For instance, lifting equipment, logistics for material delivery, and other related services.
+• Who is responsible for delivery, lifting equipment, and installation?
+Clarify who is responsible for the various aspects of the project, including lifting equipment, logistics for material delivery, and other related services.

 Removing Old Roof Structures